The Ultimate Guide to Ice Skating in and Around Philadelphia

 550 West Willow Grove Avenue, Chestnut Hill

-Since 1956, the Wissahickon Skating Club has been one of 8 skating clubs in the United States to own their own skating rink.
+Since 1956, the Wissahickon Skating Club has been one of eight skating clubs in the United States to own their own skating rink.
 In 1998, this club hosted the US National Figure Skating Championship, making it a marquee destination for Philly skating.
-Currently, they offer public skating every Saturday afternoon from 12:45 p.m. to 2:15 p.m.
-Admission costs $7, plus $3 for skate rentals.
+The rink offers public skating every Friday night from 8:30 to 10:30 p.m. and every Saturday afternoon from 12:45 to 2:15 p.m.
+Admission costs $8-$10, plus $4 for skate rentals.
+Tickets can only be purchased at the door; no online sales.

 Ice Skating in the ‘Burbs